manabie-com/manabie-com.github.io/content/posts/nats-multi-tenant/index.md

 ##### **Permission**

-Nats has concept [widlcard subject](https://docs.nats.io/nats-concepts/subjects#wildcards) will use a lot in our example, so you should understand this concept before going next.
+NATS has concept [widlcard subject](https://docs.nats.io/nats-concepts/subjects#wildcards) will use a lot in our example, so you should understand this concept before going next.

 Another concept is [Jetstream wire API Reference](https://docs.nats.io/reference/reference-protocols/nats_api_reference),